 The best way to eat broccoli and get the most heart health benefits is to eat it raw or steam it.
 Steamed or raw broccoli is more beneficial because it will keep more of its beneficial properties for the heart than if it were fully cooked.

-The health benefits of green tea have long been used as a home remedy for various health problems.
-However, the powerful health properties in green tea can actually help with treating and reducing the risk of heart disease.
+According to Dr. Axe, the health benefits of green tea have long been used as a home remedy for various health problems.
+However, the powerful health properties of green tea can actually help with treating and reducing the risk of heart disease.

 The flavonoids in green tea known as catechins are the main health property that helps improve heart health.
 The main catechin in green tea that helps treat heart disease is known as epigallocatechin gallate (EGCG).